 - Use top quality components

 The general rule of smart car owners is be frugal, but not foolish.
 However, some car owners still go for low quality components and mechanism since it is cheap.
 But in the long run, this component will wear off quicker than you expected.
 It would be best to invest in top quality car components, especially for the braking system.
-Look for suppliers of premier EBC red stuff brake pads and other automotive brake component near your area.
+Look for suppliers of premier ebc rotors and pads and other automotive brake component near your area.
 Be sure that these suppliers are legit and can provide you with various car mechanisms you need for replacement.,

 - Maintain the level of brake fluid